 This can be daunting, it was for me.
 Where to start, what to write about, how to do it.
 All I can say is, just start.
 You have nothing to lose.

 To give you an example of how to go about writing a blog post encompassing your brand, my first blog post was about Chakra Healing.
 Not only is this one of my passions but I sell Chakra Healing Bracelets in my Etsy Shop.
 Some of the topics I discussed in the blog are the Chakra Meanings, what the Chakra colours mean and issues in your body and how it might relate to your Chakras.
 At the end of the blog I provided a link to my Etsy Shop section where I sell Chakra Beaded Bracelets.
 Now, you might think this is a shameless plug but I believe in what I am selling and I believe my bracelets if worn can help you.
 It all works hand in hand.

 When you realise how you can blog about your niche products you will have so much to blog about, you won’t know when to stop.

 If you want to check out my Etsy Shop you can have a look Rhinestone Mumma

 I am always looking for ways to improve and “tweak” things in my Shop and in my listings.

 Some more resources you might be interested in;

 Pinterest!
 What’s It All About?

 Etsy Shop Policies!
 What’s It All About?

-If you want to join our community on Facebook Extreme Etsy Sellers For Serious Buyers we would love to have you on board.
+If you want to join our community on Facebook Extreme Etsy Sellers Promote and Help we would love to have you on board.
 We are always discussing ways to improve our Etsy experience and grow our sales.